 There was a time before artists like Mutua Matheka came along, when searching for images of Nairobi on the internet would only produce greyscale images taken by aid organizations and non-profits.
 The images were predominantly of low income areas.
 Nowadays he internet is awash with beautiful images of Nairobi’s skyline and architecture.

-An architect by profession, Mutua Matheka is a travel and architecture photographer based in Nairobi, Kenya.
-Mutua sees himself as an artist using photography as a medium to see the world and convey his thoughts.
-Mutua’s photography of African cities has changed the way the world sees African cities, and hence Africa, by extension.
+Mutua is a graduate architect.
+His photography of African cities has changed the way the world sees African cities, and hence Africa, by extension.